- Prep Time:

 This recipe has big flavors with very little effort.
 The most work you will have to do is chopping ingredients for the sauce.
 You can even throw all the ingredients for the sauce into a food processor for even less work.

-For this recipe, I roasted the halibut in the oven rather than pan searing it on the stovetop.
-I’ll admit that oven roasting won’t get the same golden brown exterior that searing will.
-However, there are just some nights when I can’t deal with hot spattering oil and the extra clean-up afterwards that pan searing requires.
+For this go around, I first pan seared the halibut and then finished cooking it by roasting it in the oven.
+You can skip the pan sear if you’re not feeling up to it.
+I’ll admit that just oven roasting won’t get the same golden brown exterior that searing will.
+However, there are just some nights when none of us want to deal with hot spattering oil and the extra clean-up afterwards that pan searing entails.
 Remember, this recipe is for the lazy and/or tired person.
-If you’re feeling ambitious or if grilling is how you relax, feel free to grab your favorite skillet or to light the grill to cook the fish.
+If you’re feeling ambitious or if grilling is how you relax, grab your favorite skillet or light the grill to cook the fish.

 That’s it.
 Now, pour yourself a glass of wine, enjoy a great meal, relax, and have a fabulous weekend.

 Pan roasted halibut gets paired with a lively sauce of lime juice, cilantro, garlic, and a little bit of jalapeño.
 Lots of flavor with very little effort.